What is Title IX?

 2. Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously;

-3. Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by Swedish Institute;
+3. Decide whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by Swedish Institute;

 4. Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard;

-8. Be protected from retaliation by Swedish Institute, any student, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the Swedish Institute;
+8. Be protected from retaliation by Swedish Institute, any student, the accused and/or the respondent, and/or their friends, family, and acquaintances within the jurisdiction of Swedish Institute;

 9. Access to at least one level of appeal of a determination;